axonivy-market/db-utils/db-utils-product/README.md

 ## Setup

 To use the tools, you must provide a class implementing the interface `com.axonivy.utils.db.resolver.DbUtilsResolver`.
+It is important, that this class is implemented in a project of your application.
 Ready to use (inherit from) resolvers are provided for
 * Microsoft SQL: `com.axonivy.utils.db.resolver.MSSQL2005DbUtilsResolver`
 * HSQLDB: `com.axonivy.utils.db.resolver.HSQLDbUtilsResolver`